bahabelkhir/bahabelkhir/README.md

 ## Quest Objective:

-🔭 In pursuit of an end-of-study internship within the captivating realm of data within a dynamic data ecosystem, absorbing knowledge like a sponge and contributing fresh perspectives.
+🔭 In pursuit of an apprenticeship or an internship within the captivating realm of data within a dynamic data ecosystem, absorbing knowledge like a sponge and contributing fresh perspectives.
 From wrangling datasets to crafting predictive models, every challenge embraced as an opportunity to learn and innovate.

 🔑 **Key Attributes:**
 Adaptable, collaborative, and fueled by an insatiable appetite for problem-solving.
 Adept at translating complex data intricacies into actionable insights, communicating findings that steer strategic decisions.